 Roundhouses are by far the most common archaeological remains found on Bodmin Moor but are strangely rare in the rest of Europe.
 While out walking in this beautiful landscape you will often stumble upon the remains of someone’s home quite by chance.

-There are scattered settlements all across this moorland, with more impressive remains noted at Leskernick Hill, Garrow Tor, Rough Tor, Browngelly, Blacktor Downs and Kerrow Downs.
+There are scattered settlements all across this moorland.
+More impressive remains are noted at Leskernick Hill, Garrow Tor, Rough Tor, Browngelly, Blacktor Downs and Kerrow Downs.
 At Leskernick alone at least 44 roundhouses have been identified, another 120 at Rough Tor, more than 100 on the slopes of Garrow and a further 94 at Blacktor Downs.
 Suddenly the moor doesn’t seem so peaceful!

 The Harpur’s Downs settlement is small by comparison.
 Roughly 9 hut circles remain, and not all these would have been dwelling houses, some would have been for animals or storage.
-But these were the homes of farmers and they are still surrounded by an ancient field system.
+But these were the homes of farmers and are still surrounded by an ancient field system.
 The diameters of the bases of the huts ranges between 5.8m and 9m.
-They would have been a similar size to the replica roundhouse that you can see at Bodrifty near Penzance, which has internal diameter of roughly 8.5m.
+They would have been a similar size to the replica roundhouse that you can see at Bodrifty near Penzance.
+This one has internal diameter of roughly 8.5m.

 This fascinating place was built by Fred Mustill in 1999 close to the Bodrifty ancient roundhouse settlement.
 It enables us to envisage what the huts at Harpurs Downs may have looked like.
 Bodrifty was occupied from the Bronze Age for 1000 years and lies a few miles northwest of Penzance on the Penwith.
 To build the house several tons of granite rocks were used as well as rab or granite sub soil as a mortar.
-The roof was constructed of oak, holly, ash and hazel with reference to a number of post holes identified during an archaeological excavation of one of the original huts at Bodrifty in the 1950s.
+The roof was constructed of oak, holly, ash and hazel.
+The number of post holes identified during an archaeological excavation of one of the original huts at Bodrifty in the 1950s was used as reference.
 The thatch was made using reeds from the Marazion Marshes.
-It was visited by the TV programme ‘Time Team’ soon after its completion in 2001 so you can see it in the clip below:
+The TV programme ‘Time Team’ also visited soon after its completion in 2001.
+You can see it in the clip below:

 The site is open to the public although you will need to arrange a time to visit – you can find contact details HERE.